carpentries-incubator/geospatial-python/_episodes/11-parallel-raster-computations.md

 The example that we consider here is the application of a median filter to a satellite image.
-[Median filtering](https://en.wikipedia.org/wiki/Median_filter) is a common noise removal technique which replacing a pixel intensity with the value computed from the median of the surrounding pixels.
+[Median filtering](https://en.wikipedia.org/wiki/Median_filter) is a common noise removal technique which replaces a pixel's value with the median value computed from its surrounding pixels.

 # Time profiling in Jupyter